-And maybe, just maybe, if I hold that mirror up to my face, and take a long look at "oh, ... it's you again," ... maybe the one who's staring back is also confused, lost and bewildered, desperately needing the embrace of the living God.... this God who refuses to give up on anyone, even on me, even on you.
+And maybe, just maybe, if I hold that mirror up to my face, and take a long look at "oh, ... it's you again," ... maybe the one who's staring back is also confused, lost and bewildered, desperately needing the embrace of the living God.... this God who refuses to give up on anyone.